 Editing a Category Page

-Like all guides and wiki pages, every category page has three tabs in the upper right-hand corner of the page.
+Like all guides and wiki pages, every category page has two selections in the upper-right of the page, beneath the header.

-To edit a category page, simply click on the "Edit" tab.
-The edit page for that particular category page will appear, and all the text, pictures, and formatting can be edited and arranged on this page.
+To edit a category page, click on the Edit tab.
+The edit page for that particular category page will appear, and all of the text, pictures, and formatting can be edited and arranged on this page.

 Organizing Category Pages